 Adobe Photoshop is one of the most popular graphic design programs on the market.
 First released in 1988, it’s become a go-to tool for design and image editing.
 Used by a wide range of creative professionals – from designers and photographers, to web developers and content marketers – for everything from basic image resizing and retouching, all the way through to illustration, digital art and photo manipulation.

-Featuring a user-friendly interface, a wide array of editing tools, and a ton of online tutorials, Photoshop is suitable for everyone – from beginners all the way through to the pros.
+Featuring a user-friendly interface, a wide array of editing tools, and a ton of online tutorials, Photoshop is suitable for everyone – from beginners all the way through to the pros actually making money from it.
 It provides users with full control and endless creative possibilities, which you can get to grips with by following along with Photoshop tutorials, courses and learning resources.

 Digital artist and collage expert Paria Mahboobi, AKA Labyrinth of Collages says, “Adobe Photoshop is the main program I use for my work.
 I have experimented with other Adobe programs, but I always go back to Photoshop.
 I love to scan things like flowers, paper, and my own writing to include in my work, which can be easily edited in Photoshop.”

 Adobe Photoshop costs USD$20.99 per month, or USD$9.99 per month under the Photography plan, which also includes Lightroom and Lightroom Classic.
 Under the Creative Cloud plan, you can access all Adobe programs for $52.99 per month.
 Photoshop also offers a seven-day free trial, and is super collaborative, pairing seamlessly with other Adobe products.

 Adobe Illustrator is the go-to graphic design software for vector drawing, design, and editing.
 Considered the industry standard, it allows users to create everything from illustrations and digital art to fonts and logos.
 Illustrator provides designers full creative freedom, and plenty of shortcuts to help speed up their workflow.